ITfoxtec/FoxIDs/docs/faq.md

 ## How can I delete an environment?
 To delete an environment, go to the **Settings** tab in the environment, then the **Environment** tab.
 Scroll down and click **Delete environment**.

+## Why doesn't my custom domain change in the Master environment?
+This is expected.
+In the Master environment, the custom domain is not used.
+The custom domain takes effect in all other environments (for example, dev, test, and prod).
+Switch to a non-Master environment to see your custom domain applied.